External hard drives

 Backing up media

-Once you have recovered your data files, you should then back all your media up again to a separate drive.
-As a general rule, you should always have at least one separate saved copy of anything digital (preferably at least two separate copies).
-So, you should have a backup of everything on your computer copied to maintain the security of all your digital files.
-It’s normal working practice for film, TV and high-end video productions to have at least three backup copies of all their media stored on separate drives and potentially stored at different locations to comply with ISO 9001 and insurance policies.
+Once you have recovered your data files, back up all your media to a separate drive.
+As a general rule, you should always have at least one separate saved copy of anything digital (preferably two).
+So, you should have a backup of everything on your computer, stored to protect all your digital files.
+It’s normal working practice for film, TV, and high-end video productions to have at least three backup copies of all their media stored on separate drives, potentially at different locations, to comply with ISO 9001 and insurance policies.

 Erasing drives

-Once you have copied and backed up all the data or media files from your faulty hard drives, you could then erase the files from them before recycling or disposing of the removed drive.
-Ensuring you reformat or erase any data from your drives before you dispose of or recycle them will ensure the security of your data.
+Once you have copied and backed up all the data or media files from your faulty hard drives, you can then erase the files from them before recycling or disposing of the removed drive.
+Ensuring you reformat or erase any data from your drives before you dispose of or recycle them will help protect your data.

 Solid state drives